Triennial Convention: Organization

 Establishment of the Triennial Convention in May 1814 in Philadelphia, Pennsylvania.

 Carey and the three American missionaries mobilized Baptists in America to support the Judsons' planned mission trip to Burma.
 Their efforts led to the establishment in 1814 of the General Missionary Convention of the Baptist Denomination in the United States of America for Foreign Missions.
-The Convention was tasked with collecting funds from Baptist groups and individuals to support foreign missions.
-The Convention was called "Triennial" because the national body assembled every three years.
+The convention was tasked with collecting funds from Baptist groups and individuals to support foreign missions.
+The convention was called "Triennial" because the national body assembled every three years.
 Members of the denomination were called American Baptists or Triennial Baptists.
 At the Triennial Convention's first assembly between May 18 and 25, 1814, Richard Furman was elected president, the Baptist Board for Foreign Missions was created, and the denomination sent missionaries to China, Africa, and South America.
 Other state conventions, regional associations, and societies were being established, such as the Baptist General Tract Society (later renamed American Baptist Publication Society) in 1824 and the Home Mission Society in 1832.
 The various societies held their own conventions during sessions of the Triennial Convention.

 By 1840, Baptists were in every state and territory as well as missions around the world.
 Alongside the Methodists, Baptists had grown to be one of the two largest denominations in the United States.
 Nevertheless, there were Baptists who opposed efforts to establish missions boards and denominational agencies as unbiblical.
 These Baptists became known as "anti-mission" or Primitive Baptists, while those who supported organized missionary work became known as Missionary Baptists.
 As early as 1838, African-American Baptists began organizing their own independent associations and conventions.
 Immigrants, such as Danish, Norwegian, Swedish and German Americans, also formed their own Baptist denominations along ethnic lines rather than affiliate with the Anglo-American oriented Triennial Convention.

-Southern schism
+Slavery controversy

 The Triennial Convention attempted to take no stated position on slavery.
 This moderate position allowed both abolitionists and slavery supporters to remain in the denomination.
 The majority of Triennial Baptists in the Northeast opposed slavery, while the growing number of Triennial Baptists in the Southeast supported slavery.

 In 1843, the abolitionists in the Northeast founded the Northern Baptist Mission Society in opposition to slavery.
-In 1844, the Home Mission Society refused to ordain James E. Reeve of Georgia as a missionary because he was put forward as a slaveholder.
-They refused to decide on the basis of slavery.
-In May 1845, in Augusta, Georgia, the slavery supporters in the Southeast split from the Triennial Convention and founded their own denomination: the Southern Baptist Convention (SBC).
-The Triennial Convention became largerly northern, with the abolitionists, after the Southern schism.
-The Northern Baptist Mission Society was dissolved.
-After the schism, authorization was given to rename the Foreign Missions Board as American Baptist Missionary Union.
-William Bullein Johnson joined the Southern Baptist Convention.
+During the "Georgia Test Case" of 1844, the Georgia State Convention proposed that a slaveowner, Elder James E. Reeve, be appointed as a missionary.
+The Foreign Mission Board refused to approve his appointment, recognizing the case as a challenge and not wanting to overturn their policy of neutrality in the slavery issue.
+They stated that slavery should not be introduced as a factor into deliberations about missionary appointments.